theratioproject/simple/doc/Variables.md

 name = new String("Abdulazeez") # This is more secure and matured. list = new List(["s","i","m","p","l","e"])
 ```
 > Note that, variable declared using the new* classical method are open to certain functions.
-The list can add a little
+The list can add a  new  value using the .pop() method